BrandonArmand/fightcamp-take-home-challenge/README.md

 So I did some debugging on the the components `create`, and `click` methods, and interestinlgly they both seem to "work" even though no data visually updates.

 This leads me to assume a few things.
-1. The data isn't actually updating.
+1. The data isn't actually changing.
 2. The data is constantly initiating causing the first thumbnail in the array to be infinitely selected.

 But since setting `observer: true` sorta fixed #2, I would assume that it isn't the case.
+The obvious "solution" would be to remove lazyLoad, but i'm sure we want to keep that for page performance.
 I didn't want to spend too much time on this part (like I already have), so I will just leave it at that.
 I would love to know the solution to this part.